jncraton/box-line-text/readme.md

 ### Is there a way to make the diagram larger or smaller?

 Native zoom in your browser is supported and should work for this purpose.

+### Can I make the diagram fill my entire screen?

+Yes.
+Full screen mode is supported.
+You can enter full screen mode as you normally would in your browser (perhaps by pressing F11).